SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 8. Bulk User Creation via PowerShell

-**Purpose / Skills Demonstrated:**
+**Explanation:**
-Automating account creation demonstrates scripting, scalability, and enterprise onboarding processes.
+Using a PowerShell script to create 1,000 users demonstrates automation and efficiency in user provisioning.
+This practice mirrors real-world scenarios where bulk onboarding is needed.

 **Instructions:**
-On DC1: Run PowerShell ISE as administrator, paste script to create 1,000 employee accounts, and execute.
+On DC1: Run PowerShell ISE as administrator, paste the script to create users, and execute.

 ![30  Open Powershell ISE as administrator in DC1 and paste script](https://github.com/user-attachments/assets/8838e600-8566-4a38-805f-75369e8befa0)
 ![31  Press the play start button and allow the script to run to create 1000 users](https://github.com/user-attachments/assets/42e8a7c6-22fe-4df5-a398-a4b94de42d8)